- Per Person Based on Double Occupancy

 - Solo Travelers Are Welcome with supplement

-JOIN US IN MARCH 2020 FOR A TOUR OF IRELAND
+JOIN US IN MARCH FOR A BREW BUS STYLE TOUR IN IRELAND

 In March of last year, we partnered with our friends at Independent Ireland to put together a most incredible beercation experience – a trip around Ireland in the week around Saint Patrick’s Day!
 23 travelers from all over the United States joined us on that very memorable week.
 You can watch Evan’s video “The Glow” and read about the daily activities of that group trip here.